jankabatek/replication_HBDYF/README.md

 # Replication code for [Kabátek (2021), ILR](https://journals.sagepub.com/doi/full/10.1177/0019793919897914)

 <img src="https://www.jankabatek.com/img/HBDYF.jpg" alt="drawing" width="600"/>

+**Package details**

-This replication package contains one Stata file that constructs the principal analytiucal dataset, estimates the full set of job separation models, and produces select desecriptive statistics.
-The code for the remainder of descriptive statistics and regression models is available on request.
+This replication package contains one Stata file that constructs the principal analytiucal dataset, estimates the full set of job separation models, and produces select desecriptive statistics presented in Kabátek (2021).
+The code for the remainder of descriptive statistics and regression models is available on request, feel free to reach out!

-The code was written and executed in STATA 15.0, OS Windows 10.
+The code was written and executed in STATA 15.0, OS Windows 8.
 The code uses an (optional) PLOTTABS package that can be downloaded from [here](https://github.com/jankabatek/statapack).

 To operationalize the code, please change the global MAIN_FOL macro to your preferred project directory.